 East of Downtown and just off the Beltline, you’ll find Inman Park, Atlanta’s first planned suburb.
 Inman Park contains one of Atlanta’s best collections of residential architecture from the late 19th and early 20th centuries.
 Styles include Queen Anne, high-style Italianate and Romanesque mansion as well as smaller bungalows, shotguns and foursquares.
 As a garden suburb, great attention was paid to street layout, parks and other public space.
 Today, new mixed-use development such as Inman Park Village offer lofts, apartments and townhomes as well as eateries, coffee shops and boutiques.
 The completion of the Eastside portion of the Beltline makes Piedmont Park, Virginia-Highland and Ponce City Market just a bike ride away.

 Keep an eye out for the neighborhood symbol, a yellow and black butterfly, which signifies the rebirth of the area.
 They’re everywhere!
-You can’t go wrong spending an afternoon or evening making your way up Highland Avenue, stopping off at any number of restaurants and bars – this is also home to the headquarters of King of Pops.
+You can’t go wrong spending an afternoon or evening making your way up Highland Avenue, stopping off at any number of restaurants and bars in Inman Park Village or Krog Street Market.
+This is also home to the headquarters of King of Pops.

 AtlantaBen would live on…